SAP-archive/teched2020-developer-keynote/kymaruntime/README.md

 |Package (`app`)|`s4mock`|`brain`|
 |App Artifact Directory (`dir`)|`router/`|.|

 Throughout the instructions in this document, you must ensure that you specify the right details for the component you're building for Kyma, as shown in this table.
+The properties `componentdir`, `app` and `dir` will become clear shortly.

 ### Build and publish a Docker image

 If you have Docker in your development environment, you can use the `docker` command line tool to achieve the first two steps; there are helper scripts (each called `d`) in the SANDBOX and BRAIN components' directories explicitly for this purpose.

-However, if you're using the App Studio as your [development environment](../README.md#a-development-environment) then you don't have direct access to Docker or the `docker` tool and you won't be able to make use of the `d` scripts.
+However, if you're using the App Studio as your [development environment](../README.md#a-development-environment) then you don't have direct access to a Docker engine and you won't be able to make use of the `docker` tool or the `d` scripts.

 Instead, you can use [GitHub Actions](https://github.com/features/actions) in the context of your repository to both build and publish the Docker image (i.e. take care of the first two steps in one go).
-There is an [`image-build-and-publish.yml`](../.github/workflows/image-build-and-publish.yml) workflow available in this repository, with the description "Build and publish Docker image".
-You can see it from a DevOps perspective in the "Actions" area of this repository (again, make sure you're working within _your fork_ of the Developer Keynote repository):
+There is a GitHub Actions workflow [Build and publish Docker image](../.github/workflows/image-build-and-publish.yml) available in this repository.
+You can see it in the "Actions" area of this repository (again, make sure you're working within _your fork_ of the Developer Keynote repository):

 ![The workflow](images/workflow.png)